 Enamel Mug with Rattan Handle

 Enamel, which is steel coated with glass material, is strong, light, heat-resistant, and easy to clean.
 This material is an alternative to plastic cups.
-With these enamel mugs, you will not have to use disposable cups when yoIf you take it camping or traveling.
+With these enamel mugs, you will not have to use disposable cups when camping or traveling.

-We have 2 designs available in red and white.
+We have 2 designs available in red, white, green, and yellow.
 These were carefully handcrafted by Jason Domiling, an indigenous master basket weaver who resides here in Baguio City.
 He recently won the first prize in the basket category of the Craft Competition of the 2020 Ibagiw Art Festival in Baguio City, Philippines.

 The Enamel Mug is not microwave-safe.